-1. The District's Fresno County Buy-Out CHC account balance had outstanding
+1. The District's Fresno County Buy-Out CHC account balance had

-- adjusting journal entries from the June 30, 2017 and 2018 audits.
+- 1. The District's Fresno County Buy-Out CHC account balance had outstanding adjusting journal entries from the June 30, 2017 and 2018 audits.
 As a result, the balance in the accounting software did not reflect the balance on Fresno County statements.
 Journal entries were made after June 30, 2019 to adjust the balance to actual. - 2.
 There were multiple adjustments made by the District and prior auditor for all cash accounts in the years preceding FY 2019.
 Those items remained on the bank reconciliation as of June 30, 2019 as uncleared transactions and were never removed or "cleared".